 Welcome

-Councillor George Duffy, Mayor of Droitwich Spa
+Councillor Chris Bowden, Mayor of Droitwich Spa

 Introduction to the Town Council